Samsung Galaxy Android Oreo Update Info (2018)

 This isn’t an official list and we could see some names added, and subtracted, from both of these lists before everything is said and done.

-A Samsung customer service rep recently claimed that the Galaxy S6 Android Oreo update would start rolling out in January or February, but we don’t expect that to take place.
+A Samsung customer service rep recently claimed that the Galaxy S6 Android Oreo update would start rolling out in January or February, but that obviously didn’t happen.

 December Samsung Galaxy Security Update